siebertlubbe/ability_engine/README.md

 ## Usage

-After you've installed ability_engine to your project you need to your rails appyou need to add the following line to config/routes.rb:
+After you've installed ability_engine to your project you need to your rails app, you need to add the following line to config/routes.rb:

     mount AbilityEngine::Engine, :at => "ability_engine"